-A visiting team should always be allowed time for warm-up and to become familiar with all of the lawns that will be used for the match.
-The time taken for warming up is not fixed but up to 10 minutes should be allowed in the schedule.
+A visiting team should always be allowed time for warm-up and to become familiar with all of the courts that will be used for the match.
+The time taken for warming up is not fixed, but at least up to 10 minutes should be allowed in the schedule.